NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

    <validation step="df8ab28a-e899-4c86-8585-51126ee27662" />

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help
 ### Task 2: Train and Label data

 In this task, you will upload 6 training documents to train and 2 test documents to test the model.